Free Event Space Rental Agreement Template (Word – PDF)

 • Event-facility rental agreement

-Following are things to know prior to crafting a facility event space rental agreement :
+Following are things to know prior to crafting this agreement:

-An event space rental agreement can be used for diverse short-term rentals.
+The agreement can be used for diverse short-term rentals.
 Primarily it is used when renting spaces for events such as weddings, graduation parties, family reunions, concerts.
 Fundraisers, corporate events, or any other of the sort.
 However, this agreement can be used for renting a shop, retail space, or even a residential unit if the sole purpose is to host an event, gathering, or party.
-It is important to note that an event space rental agreement will secure the tenant space for a limited time, which, as earlier mentioned, will be a day or less.
+It is important to note that the agreement will secure the tenant space for a limited time, which, as earlier mentioned, will be a day or less.

 Why is it important?

-Having an event space rental agreement will always be beneficial to the involved parties.
+Having this agreement will always be beneficial to the involved parties.
 The agreement is a representation of each party’s expectations and contractual obligations.

 As a landlord

-As the venue owner, there are some benefits of having an event space rental agreement when leasing the venue to someone who intends to host an event.
-They include:
+As the venue owner, there are some benefits of having the agreement when leasing the venue to someone who intends to host an event.

 • Protects him or her from liability or litigation.